justcodeon231/justcodeon231/README.md

 # Welcome to My GitHub 👋

 I'm **Leo**, a software engineer and entrepreneur.
-Currently building, Webb apps and networking with other techpreneurs
+Currently building, websites and apps and networking with other techpreneurs

 ## What I'm Working On